opennextjs/opennextjs-aws/README.md

 Then `open-next` transforms `@vercel/next`'s build output into a format that can be deployed to AWS.
 The following steps are performed:

-1. Creates a `.open-next` directory in user's Next.js app.
+1. Creates a `.open-next` directory in the user's Next.js app.

 1. Bundles the middleware handler with the [middleware adapter](/cli/assets/middleware-adapter.js).
 And outputs the handler file into `.open-next/middleware-function`.